Park Bom

-Park Bom (born March 24, 1984), also known mononymously as Bom, is a South Korean singer.
+Park Bom (born March 24, 1984) is a South Korean singer.
 She is best known as a member of the South Korean girl group 2NE1, which became one of the most popular South Korean girl groups worldwide.

 Park began her musical career in 2006 under YG Entertainment, featuring on singles released by label-mates Big Bang, Lexy, and Masta Wu.
 In 2009, she made her debut as the main vocalist of 2NE1.
 Under YG Entertainment, Park released two solo singles, "You and I" (2009) and "Don't Cry" (2011), which reached number one on the Gaon Digital Chart, the national music chart of South Korea.
 She was awarded Best Digital Single at the 2010 Mnet Asian Music Awards.

 Following 2NE1's disbandment in 2016, Park left her group's agency, YG Entertainment, in November 2016.
 In July 2018, she signed with D-Nation Entertainment and released her comeback single, "Spring", in March 2019.
 After that, in May 2019, Park Bom released her new repackaged album re: Blue Rose, with the single "4:44" featuring Wheein from Mamamoo.
 Park has further released digital singles including "Do Re Mi Fa Sol" featuring Changmo and "Flower" featuring Kim Min-Seok.
 In 2023, Park held her first solo concert, "You & I" and released digital single, "I" featuring Dawn.